murtaza512/movies-api/README.md

 # Movies Collection Backend

+Movie Collection Endpoint is a Github repository that provides a RESTful API for managing a database of movies.
+It allows users to perform operations on movie records.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.